 - applesauce with no added sugar

-- low-fat milk or yogurt
+- low fat milk or yogurt

-A comprehensive review in the journal
+A comprehensive review of diabetic gastroparesis in the journal

-People with diabetic gastroparesis are also more likely to experience eye damage, kidney damage, and heart disease than those with diabetes alone.
-This increased risk of complications may raise a person’s risk of early death due to diabetes-related causes.
+People with diabetic gastroparesis are more likely to experience eye damage, kidney damage, and heart disease than those with diabetes alone.
+This increased risk of complications may raise a person’s risk of an early death due to diabetes-related causes.